News and knowhow for farmers

 Russian comfrey is emerging as the better fodder alternative as it provides livestock with three times protein content and produces double harvest per acre than Napier grass.

-“Napier grass, which most farmers grow in large scale in Kenya (65 per cent), has a protein content of 8.3 per cent when dry per given mass.
-But dry comfrey has protein nutrient of between 20 per cent and 30 per cent,” said Thomas Momanyi, an agricultural extension officer based in Kisii.
+“Napier grass, which most farmers grow on a large scale in Kenya (65 per cent), has a protein content of 8.3 per cent when dry per given mass.
+But dry comfrey has protein nutrients of between 20 per cent and 30 per cent,” said Thomas Momanyi, an agricultural extension officer based in Kisii.

-However, according to Momanyi, more famers are yet to embrace the high yielding nutritious fodder that is fed to poultry, pigs, cattle, goats, and sheep, among others.
+However, according to Momanyi, more farmers are yet to embrace the high-yielding nutritious fodder that is fed to poultry, pigs, cattle, goats, and sheep, among others.

 It is also food for humans.
 Central Kenya’s Kikuyu communities, who call Russian comfrey mabaki, use it as a vegetable binder during the cooking of mukimo delicacy.